ammo888/nu_project1/README.md

 ### Additional explanations
 Initially, we wanted to focus on creating simple ETF portfolios.
-However, after a multiple team discussions, we decided to include crypto and bond in order to make it a bit more realistic.
+However, after a multiple team discussions, we decided to include crypto and bonds in order to make it a bit more

 ### References used
     https://smartasset.com/investing/asset-allocation-calculator#dGIetOVSrl